porter-finance/v1-core/spec/bond.md

 ## Upgradability strategy

 Contracts are not upgradable.
-In the future it will be possible for borrowers to refinance their loan by transfering bond ownership to a Refi Vault.
+In the future it will be possible for borrowers to refinance their loan by transferring bond ownership to a Refi Vault.